dafanghe/DeepSceneTextReader/README.md

 Please install:

 nsync project: https://github.com/google/nsync.git

 opencv3.3

 protobuf

+eigen

-Please check this project on how to build tensorflow with cmake: https://github.com/cjweeks/tensorflow-cmake
+Please check this project on how to build project using tensorflow with cmake: https://github.com/cjweeks/tensorflow-cmake
 It greatly helped the process of building this project.